rackerlabs/rackspace-how-to/content/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-the-cloud.md

 -   Rackspace cloud servers
 -   Rackspace cloud databases
--   Other entities that may be hosted by Rackspace or an another service
+-   Other entities that might be hosted by Rackspace or an another service

-Rackspace Intelligence can only gather and act on the information that is available to it.
-For example, if you define a website that is hosted outside of Rackspace as an entity, then you might be able to place a check on its ping time, but you probably won't to be able to check the space available in its file system.
+Rackspace Intelligence can gather and act on only the information that is available to it.
+For example, if you define a website that is hosted outside of Rackspace as an entity, then you might be able to place a check on its ping time, but you probably won't be able to check the space available in its file system.

 ### Access Rackspace Intelligence